 We humans spend about one-third of our lives asleep.
-This one-third greatly impacts the quality of the other two-thirds of our lives.
+This one-third dramatically impacts the quality of the other two-thirds of our lives.
 Many things contribute to a good night’s rest, and your mattress lies at the foundation.

 According to WebMD, when it comes to sleep quality, “to get it right, you’ve got to start with the basics and your mattress is the first building block to a restful slumber.”
-After all, if you’re tossing and turning all night, struggling to get your body into a pain-free position, your sleep quality will be poor, and your wellness will suffer.
+After all, if you’re tossing and turning all night, struggling to get your body into a pain-free position, your sleep quality will be reduced, and your wellness will suffer.

 The Importance Of A Good Night’s Sleep